mwasilew/rpbspec/source/enterprise.rst

 -----------

 The following actions *shall* be possible using software:

-  Shutdown
+ - Shutdown
-  Reboot
+ - Reboot

 Virtualization
 --------------

-The board *shall* support Linux virtualization.
-Bootloaders and firmware *shall not* rely on using/reserving EL2 for their use, but must leave this available to the OS.
+The board *shall* support Linux virtualization: Bootloaders and firmware *shall not* rely on using/reserving EL2 for their use, but must leave this available to the OS.
 In particular it *shall* be possible to run 32 and 64 bit Linux guest in system emulation.

 The following virtualization tools *shall* be provided:

  - QEMU
  - LibVirt
  - Bridge Utilities